erivello/PdfServiceProvider/README.md

 Or [download composer.phar][4] into the project root.

-### Add ZendPdfServiceProvider to your composer.json
+### Add PdfGeneratorServiceProvider to your composer.json

     "require": {
         "php": "> 5.3.3",
-        "erivello/zend-pdf-service-provider": "dev-master"
+        "erivello/pdf-service-provider": "dev-develop"
     }

 ### Install Dependencies